 Sleep Apnea, if untreated, can lead to high blood pressure, depression, stroke, or heart failure.

-- 30 percent of people with coronary artery disease have obstructive sleep apnea
+- 30% of people with coronary artery disease have obstructive sleep apnea

-- 45 percent of people with hypertension have obstructive sleep apnea
+- 45% of people with hypertension have obstructive sleep apnea

-- 50 percent of people with congestive heart failure have obstructive sleep apnea
+- 50% of people with congestive heart failure have obstructive sleep apnea

-- 60 percent of people suffering from stroke have obstructive sleep apnea
+- 60% of people suffering from stroke have obstructive sleep apnea

-- 80 percent of people with drug-resistant hypertension have obstructive sleep apnea
+- 80% of people with drug-resistant hypertension have obstructive sleep apnea

-- In addition, if you think you have this disorder, refrain from drinking alcohol several hours before bedtime since alcohol relaxes the throat and makes this condition worse.
+- Refrain from drinking alcohol several hours before bedtime since alcohol relaxes the throat and makes this condition worse.

-- Try to sleep on your side as much as possible, because sleeping on your back can worsen this disorder.
+- Sleep on your side as much as possible, because sleeping on your back can worsen this disorder.

 During your sleep evaluation at The Center for Sound Sleep, we provide you with a device to used in the privacy of your own home to see if you need a polysomnogram test.
 If we discover that a polysomnogram is necessary, your physician can refer you for an overnight test.